-During fiscal years 2020, 2019, and 2018, the Company granted 164, 149, and 160 shares of common stock, respectively, with a service vesting condition to certain of its executives, officers, and employees.
+During fiscal years 2021, 2020, and 2019, the Company granted 180, 164, and 149 shares of common stock, respectively, with a service vesting condition to certain of its executives, officers, and employees.
 The restricted shares have voting rights and vest evenly at 20% over each of the next five years.
 Upon vesting, shares will be held in lieu of taxes equivalent to the statutory tax withholding required to be paid when the restricted stock vests.
-During the years ended December 31, 2020, 2019 and 2018, the Company withheld 62, 68, and 151 shares of common stock in lieu of taxes at a cost of \$4,969, \$8,127, and \$15,152, on the restricted stock vesting dates, respectively.
-During 2020, 2019 and 2018, following the annual stockholders meeting, the Company granted 3, 3 and 3 shares of common stock to the non-employee members of the Company's Board of Directors.
+During the years ended December 31, 2021, 2020 and 2019, the Company withheld 56, 62, and 68 shares of common stock in lieu of taxes at a cost of \$5,994, \$4,969, and \$8,127, on the restricted stock vesting dates, respectively.
+During 2021, 2020 and 2019, following the annual stockholders meeting, the Company granted 4, 3 and 3 shares of common stock to the non-employee members of the Company's Board of Directors.
 The restricted shares granted to these directors have voting rights and vest on the earlier of (a) the one year anniversary of the date of grant or (b) immediately prior to the following year's annual stockholders' meeting.
+Included in the 2021 amount is an initial award of shares that was granted to a newly appointed non-employee director pursuant to the Company's compensation program.
+The 2021 newly appointed non-employee director have voting rights and vest on the one well appointed non-employee director have voting rights and vest on the one year anniversary of the date of grant or the one year anniversary of the date of grant.
+Included in the 2021 amount is an initial award of shares that were granted in 2021 to the newly appointed non-employee director have voting rights and vest on the one year anniversary of the date of grant.
 Included in the 2019 amount are shares of common stock granted in August 2019 to two new non-employee members of the Company's Board of Directors.
 The restricted shares granted to these directors have voting rights and vest on the one year anniversary of the date of grant.